Air pollution and health

 So far so good, but we still have a long way to go and we’re excited about our plans for the future.

 More and more NHS providers are recognising the importance of working towards a more sustainable healthcare system.
 Our ambition is to realize the benefits of collective impact – which in an organisation the size of the NHS could be huge.
-That’s why we are promoting Swap In September this year, to promote more active travel choices that will contribute to improving our local air quality.
+That’s why we are promoting Travel Smarter September this year, to promote more active travel choices that will contribute to improving our local air quality.

 Six steps to breathing easier